 • the outcomes the child or young person wants to achieve

-We work with nurseries, schools and colleges to review EHCPs every year to make sure your child is getting the right level of support.
+We work with you and your child's nursery, schools and colleges to review your child's EHCPs every year.
+This helps to make sure your child is getting the right support and making progress.

 How to request an EHC needs assessment

-Most children or young people would already need to be getting support in mainstream schools before you can apply for an EHC needs assessment.
+Most children or young people would already be getting SEND support before you or their school apply for an EHC needs assessment.

-Sometimes your child may need more support than is being provided.
-You, your school, nursery or a professional can apply for a needs assessment.
+Sometimes if your child is not making progress, they may need more SEND support than is being provided.
+You, your school, nursery or a professional can then apply for a needs assessment.

 Requesting an EHC needs assessment yourself

-There may be situations where you need to request an EHC needs assessment on your own.
-An example of this may be because:
+There may be situations where you, as a parent or young person over 16, need to request an EHC needs assessment.
+This may be because:

-• your nursery, school or college thinks the level of support your child is receiving is enough to meet their needs
+• the nursery, school or college thinks your child is making progress with the support they're receiving

-• the child or young person’s level of education or developmental milestones and their rate of progress
+• your child or young person’s level of education or developmental milestones and their rate of progress

 • information about the nature, extent and context of their special educational needs

-• evidence of what the nursery, school or college has done to meet their special educational needs
+• evidence of what the nursery, school or college has already done to meet their special educational needs through ordinarily available provision and SEND support

 • evidence of the progress they’ve made because of the additional support that has been provided